ImperialCollegeLondon/ImperialTissueCyte/Imperial_TissueVision_Stitching_Files/README.md

 # About Imperial TissueVision Stitching Files
-**Update 09/08/18** The Grid/Collection stitching plugin has a secret parameter which can be added allowing the overlap in X and Y to be separately defined.
-This is enabled by using the `OverlapY.ijm` file which is a bean shell file that can be run ImageJ/Fiji to enable that option.
+**Update 30/08/18** There is now a slightly parallelised version of the code `parasyncstiticGM.m` in Python, to help speed up processing.
+Currently it is only slightly faster due to the way the stitching is performed!

 This wiki contains details about the stitching scripts written at Imperial College London to improve upon the original stitching pipeline (see [Original TissueVision Stitching Files](https://github.com/ImperialCollegeLondon/ImperialTissueCyte/tree/master/Original_TissueVision_Stitching_Files)).

-The scripts are written in both MATLAB and Python and calls a stitching plugin from ImageJ/Fiji.
+Stitching scripts are written in both MATLAB and Python and both require the Grid/Collection stitching plugin in ImageJ/Fiji.
 To enable MATLAB to communicate with ImageJ/Fiji, a Java package called MIJ (MATLAB-ImageJ) needs to be installed (see below for installation instructions) and MATLAB also needs to run with a Java version 8 environment.
-Due to these requirements, there is a sequence of set-up steps that need to be performed before the stitching scripts can be correctly executed.
-The Python version of the script should run much easier without having to do any changes other than install the packages in the requirements file.
+Due to these requirements, there is a sequence of set-up steps that need to be performed before the MATLAB stitching can be executed.
+The Python scripts require much less set-up and is recommended.
+The only requirement is to install the required list of packages.

-As a side note, there exists a bug in ImageJ/Fiji Bioformats import plugin which struggles to import images which reside on a NAS drive.
-The code therefore has a loophole written in to bypass this issue, but consequently requires at least 1 GB of available space on your local hard drive.
+Unfortunately, there exists a bug with ImageJ/Fiji Bioformats which struggles to import images which reside on a network drive.
+The code therefore has a loophole which saves the pre-processed image data to a local directory.
+However, this requires at least 1 GB of available space on your local hard drive to avoid storage issues.

 Image stitching is a computationally intensive task, made more so due to the size of the image tiles acquired with TissueCyte.
 It is recommended to have a workstation with at least 16 GB of RAM.
-Currently, the scripts have been confirmed to run on *macOS*, but many of the instructions below should have corresponding instructions in a *Windows* operating system environment.
+Currently, the scripts have been confirmed to run on *macOS* and *Linux*, but many of the instructions below should have corresponding instructions in a *Windows* operating system environment.

 The Grid/Collection stitching plugin has a secret parameter which can be added allowing the overlap in X and Y to be separately defined.
-This is enabled by using the `OverlapY.ijm` file which is a bean shell file that can be run ImageJ/Fiji to enable that option.
+This is enabled by using the `OverlapY.ijm` file which is a bean shell file that is run in ImageJ/Fiji to enable that option.
+This should be automatically run during the stitching process so requires no additional steps.

+To set up your workstation to perform the stitching, follow the required installation steps for both MATLAB and Python immediately below, then follow the more specific instructions for your programming language of choice.

 # Installation required for both MATLAB and Python
-The following is required for both the MATLAB and Python version of the sctitching pipeline.
+The following is required for both the MATLAB and Python version of the stitching pipeline.

 ## Fiji set-up
-The first step is to get ImageJ/Fiji correctly set-up to allow MATLAB communication.
+1. Download ImageJ/Fiji if not already installed.
-1. In Fiji, check the “Grid/Collection stitching” plugin is installed under `Plugins > Grid/Collection stitching`.
+2. In Fiji, check the “Grid/Collection stitching” plugin is installed under `Plugins > Grid/Collection stitching`.
-2. Next, to install the MIJ plugin, go to `Help > Update Fiji` and click on “Manage update sites” on the bottom left of the window.
-3. On the package list which appears, scroll down to "ImageJ-MATLAB" and check the checkbox which is to the left of the package name.
-Click on “Close” to close the window.
-4. In the package window, there should now be a list of packages required to install MIJ.
-Click on “Apply changes” to install the plugin.
-Restart Fiji when finished.
-5. Next, the available RAM for Fiji needs to be increased to avoid memory shortage errors during the stitching.
+3. Next, the available RAM for Fiji needs to be increased to avoid memory shortage errors during the stitching.
 Go to `Edit > Options > Memory & Threads…`.
 The window which opens should contain a “Maximum Memory” field which can edited to a specific value.
 Change this to no more than three-quarters of your available system RAM.
 For example, a 32 GB workstation can be set to have 24000 MB of memory available for Fiji.
 Avoid exceeding the three-quarter rule as this can make your workstation unstable due to other background processes.
-6. Fiji should now be restarted then subsequently closed down.
+4. Fiji should now be restarted then subsequently closed down.
-7. Finally, download the `OverlapY.ijm` file and move it to the Plugins folder of your ImageJ/Fiji application (on MacOS this is found by right clicking the application and showing package contents).
+5. Finally, download the `OverlapY.ijm` file and move it to the `Plugins` folder of your ImageJ/Fiji application (on MacOS this is found by right clicking the application and showing package contents).

 # Installation specifically for MATLAB version
 Download MATLAB if not installed already.
 It is also worth opening ImageJ/Fiji to start the automatic update procedure.
-Then download the scripts in the code directory (see [Imperial TissueVision Stitching Files](https://github.com/ImperialCollegeLondon/ImperialTissueCyte/tree/master/Imperial_TissueVision_Stitching_Files))  and place the scripts in a folder which is discoverable with MATLAB.
+Then download the scripts in the code directory (see [Imperial TissueVision Stitching Files](https://github.com/ImperialCollegeLondon/ImperialTissueCyte/tree/master/Imperial_TissueVision_Stitching_Files))  and place the scripts in a folder which is on your MATLAB path.

+# Fiji set-up
+These steps enable MATLAB to communicate with Fiji.
+1. Install the MIJ plugin, go to `Help > Update Fiji` and click on “Manage update sites” on the bottom left of the window.
+2. On the package list which appears, scroll down to "ImageJ-MATLAB" and check the checkbox which is to the left of the package name.
+Click on “Close” to close the window.
+3. In the package window, there should now be a list of packages required to install MIJ.
+Click on “Apply changes” to install the plugin.
+Restart Fiji when finished.

 ## MATLAB set-up
-Fiji is now set-up to receive MATLAB communication, but we now need to tell MATLAB how to start communicating.
+Fiji is now set-up to receive MATLAB communication, but we now need to tell MATLAB to use the correct JAVA environment and how to communicate.
 1. The “Grid/Collection stitching” plugin requires Java version 8.
 Start by installing this for your workstation using the following [link](https://java.com/en/download/).
 2. MATLAB now needs to be configured to run in a Java version 8 environment.
 Go to the following [link](https://uk.mathworks.com/matlabcentral/answers/103056-how-do-i-change-the-java-virtual-machine-jvm-that-matlab-is-using-on-macos) and download the `createMATLABShortcut.m` file.
 You will find there also exists links/files for *Windows* and *Linux* so download accordingly.
 3. In MATLAB, execute the `createMATLABShortcut.m` script which will generate a desktop shortcut called "MATLAB_JVM”.